ziap/ziap.github.io/content/blog/polymorphism/index.md

 dbg!(add_area(shape1.as_ref(), shape2.as_ref()))
 ```

-I really like Rust trait, it makes compile-time and run-time polymorphism feels
+I really like Rust's trait; it makes compile-time and run-time polymorphism
-very similar.
-Because the methods are guaranteed to exists you have better
+feels very similar.
+Because the methods are guaranteed to exist, you have
-editor completion than in C++.
+better editor completion than in C++.
 The error messages are also nicer.
-You can add
+You
-traits to existing types, or even primitive ones, so you can have `((2 - 5) as
+can add traits to existing types, or even primitive ones, so you can have
-i32).abs()`.
+`((2 - 5) as i32).abs()`.

-## Enum as tagged-union
+## Enum as tagged union

-Now for tagged-union.
-In rust they are implemented as enum, and they are much,
+Now for tagged union.
+In rust they are called `enum`, and they are much, much
-much more pleasant to use than their C++ counterpart.
+more pleasant to use than their C++ counterpart.

 ```rust
 enum Shapes {